 4.6.4 Stage 4.
-Teacher Partner
+Partner Teacher

-- 4.6.4.1 Child is sent to work in another teacher's classroom for a short period of time.
-Parents are informed by standard note.
-Standard letters are available for teachers on our Database system Aladdin. - 4.6.4.2 At the class teachers discretion the Support Teacher may be informed.
+- 4.6.4.1 Child is sent to work in another teacher's classroom for a short period of time to complete some reflective work.
+This is recorded on "Aladdin" and parents are informed. - 4.6.4.2 At the class teachers discretion the Support Teacher may be informed.